dhammateca/dhammapada-munindo/manuscript/docx/dhammapada-for-contemplation.md

 66.\
 By heedlessly performing evil,\
 unwary fools produce their own bitter fruits.\
-They behave like their worst enemy.
+They behave like their own worst enemy.

 67.\
 A deed is not well-done\